Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Hierarchical networks

 \begin{theorem} For hierarchical node preferences, an equilibrium can be found in polynomial time. \end{theorem}

-\begin{proof} It is immediate from the definition of the algorithm and Lemma~\ref{lem:ultra} that at termination, the algorithm returns a valid equilibrium.
-It remains to show that our algorithm terminates in polynomial time.
-Consider the potential given by the sum of $|W_t|$ and the sum, over all $i$, of the position of $\mu_i(P^t)$ in the preorder $\ultraPairPref{i}$.
-The term $|W_0|$ is at most $nm$, where $n$ is $|\nodeSet|$ (which is at least the number of internal nodes) and $m$ is the number of objects.
-Furthermore, since $|\objSet \times \internalSet|$ is at most $nm$, the initial potential is at most $nm + n^2m$.
-By Lemma~\ref{lem:ultra}, the potential decreases by at least one in each step of the algorithm.
-Thus, the number of steps of the algorithm is at most $nm + n^2m$.
+\begin{proof} From Lemma~\ref{lem:ultra} and the definition of the algorithm it is straightforward that it returns a valid equilibrium at the termination.
+We should prove now that the termination is achieved in polynomial time.
+We consider the potential function given by the sum of $|W_t|$ and the sum of the $\mu_i(P^t)$ position in the preorder $\ultraPairPref{i}$ over all $i$.
+We notice that $|W_0|$ is at most $nm$, where $m$ is the number of objects and $n$ is $|\nodeSet|$ which is at least the number of internal nodes.
+Moreover, the initial potential is at most $nm + n^2m$ since $|\objSet \times \internalSet|$ is at most $nm$.
+From Lemma~\ref{lem:ultra}, the potential decreases by at least one in each step and thus the number of steps is at most $nm + n^2m$.

-We now show that each step of the algorithm can be implemented in polynomial time.
-The initialization consists of adding the $O(nm)$ fictional players and computing the best response for each node $i$ in $V$; the latter task involves, for each $k$ in $V$, comparing at most $m$ placements (one for each object).
-Each subsequent step of the algorithm involves the selection of a fictional player $j$, determination whether the set $S$ is nonempty, and if so, computation of the node $i$, and then updating the placement.
-The only parts that need explanation are the computation of $S$ and $i$ -- $S$ is simply the set of all nodes $k$ that are not in equilibrium when fictional player $j$ is deleted.
-We compute $S$ as follows: for each node $k$ in $V$, if replacing the current object in their cache by $\alpha$ yields a more preferable placement (according to the utility) then add $k$ to $S$.
+We need to also prove that each step can be implemented in polynomial time.
+In the initialization we add $O(nm)$ fictional players and compute the best response for each node $i \in V$.
+For the later process, we compare at most $m$ placements for each $k \in V$, i.e. one for each object.
+During each subsequent step we select a fictional player $j$, we determine whether the set $S$ is nonempty, and if so we compute node $i$ and the updated placement.
+From this process we only need to explain the computation of $S$ and $i$, where $S$ is the set of all $k$ nodes which are not in equilibrium when a fictional player $j$ is deleted. $S$ is computed as follows: for each node $k \in V$, we replace the current object in its cache by $\alpha$ and add $k$ to $S$.
+According to the utility, this yields to a more preferable placement.
 Thus, $S$ can be computed in time polynomial in $n$.
-The node $i$ is simply a node in $S$ such that $\lca(i,j)$ is lowest among all nodes in $S$, and can be computed in time polynomial in $n$.
-This completes the proof of the theorem. \end{proof}
+To complete the proof of the theorem, we let node $i$ simply be a node in $S$ such that $\lca(i,j)$ is lowest among all nodes in $S$.
+This can also be computed in time polynomial in $n$. \end{proof}